 • Job Application, Jane Smith, Applying for IT Specialist, Salt Lake City

-If the job listing has very specific requirements, such as knowledge of specific computer languages or a master’s degree, it can help to use these qualifications in your email subject for sending resume.
+If the job listing has very specific requirements, such as knowledge of specific computer languages or a master’s degree, it can help to use these qualifications in your subject line.
 Check out these examples:

 • Experienced Content Writer – Over 100 Real Estate Articles Written